MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-app-key-vault.md

 ### Compiling and publishing

-If you get errors when you compile or publish your extension, the most likely reasons are the following:
+If you get errors when you compile or publish your extension, the most likely reasons are:

-- You are using an old Visual Studio Code AL extension.
+- You're using an old Visual Studio Code AL extension.
 Upgrade to the latest AL extension.

 - Your extension targets an older runtime.
 Make sure that the `"runtime"` value in the app.json file is at least `"6.0"`.

-- You are running an old version of [!INCLUDE[server](../developer/includes/server.md)].
-Use upgrade to at least version 17.0.
+- You're running an old version of [!INCLUDE[server](../developer/includes/server.md)].
+Upgrade to at least version 17.0.

 ### Runtime